-The next proposition, due to Kay and Wald \cite[Subsect.
-6.2]{KW}, shows that the fact that $X$ is everywhere time-like on $\Sigma$, ie that $(M, g)$ is stationary, is a necessary condition for the existence of a ground or KMS state for $X$.
+The next proposition, due to Kay and Wald \cite[Subsection 6.2]{KW}, shows that the fact that $X$ is everywhere time-like on $\Sigma$, i.e. that $(M, g)$ is stationary, is a necessary condition for the existence of a ground or KMS state for $X$.